Tokyo Places to Visit | Things to Do in Ginza

 Did you know Ginza once was burned down to the ground?
 From the Ginza Great Fire in 1872 to the Great Kanto Earthquake in 1923 to the air bombings in 1945, the area has drastically changed its landscape throughout history and evolved into what you see today.

 Because of this unique history of the neighborhood, taking the Ginza architecture tour by a historian or professional guide would be a meaningful and worthwhile experience to have a better understanding of what you see.
-Enjoy the beautiful windows on the Mikimoto building (photo above) and learn about the restoration of this unique capsule house.
+Enjoy the beautiful windows on the Mikimoto building (photo above) and learn about the restoration of the unique Nakajin Capsule Tower.
 You don’t need to be an architect to appreciate the old and new buildings in the streets of Ginza!

 Pro Tip: Chuo Dori Street